Why Goosebumps Don't Make Your Hair Stand Up - An Evolutionary Leftover in the Human Body

 When our ancestors were covered in thick body hair, goosebumps served two important functions.

-First, insulation.
 When the body senses cold, tiny muscles called arrector pili beneath the skin contract, causing body hair to stand upright.
 The raised hairs trap a layer of air, and this air layer acts as insulation to prevent heat loss.
 Think of a cat with its winter coat puffed up, or a bird fluffing its feathers.
-It's the same principle.
-(You can learn more from books on evolutionary biology)
+It is the same principle.
+You can learn more from books on evolutionary biology

-Second, intimidation.
 When encountering a threat, raising body hair makes the body appear larger, intimidating the opponent.
 This is exactly what happens when a cat arches its back and its fur stands on end.
 Porcupines raising their quills is an extension of the same principle.
+Chimpanzees bristling their hair when agitated is evidence that this function was widespread among primates.

 The Hair Disappeared but the Reflex Remained